Corey Davis (wide receiver): 2020 season

 Following the season, Davis was ranked 91st by his fellow players on the NFL Top 100 Players of 2021.

 New York Jets

+2021

-On March 18, 2021, Davis signed with the New York Jets on a three-year, $37.5 million contract.
+On March 18, 2021, Davis signed with the Jets on a three-year, $37.5 million contract.
 He made his Jets debut in Week 1 against the Carolina Panthers, recording five catches for 97 yards and two touchdowns.
 He caught the first career touchdown pass of rookie Zach Wilson's career.
-In Week 4 against the Tennessee Titans he had four catches for 111 yards and a touchdown.
-In Week 7 against the New England Patriots, he caught Mike White's first career touchdown pass.
+In Week 4 against the Titans he had four catches for 111 yards and a touchdown.
+In Week 7 against the Patriots, he caught Mike White's first career touchdown pass.
 On December 7, 2021, Davis was placed on injured reserve after undergoing core muscle surgery.
 He finished his first season with the Jets with 34 catches for 492 yards and four touchdowns through nine games.

+2022

+The 2022 season led to similar results for Davis, who was again hampered by injuries throughout the campaign.
+He finished the year with 32 receptions for 536 receiving yards, while playing in thirteen games.

+Temporary retirement

+On August 23, 2023, Davis announced via his Instagram page that he was taking a break from football.
+His roster status was announced to be reserve/retired, meaning while retired, the Jets retain his rights should he decide to return.

+On March 14, 2024, Davis applied for reinstatement, and the Jets officially released him off of the reserve/retired list, making him a free agent.
+On August 14, he worked out for the Buffalo Bills.
+However, three days later it was reported that Davis did not want to return to the NFL.